Tim Howes

 Tim Howes (born September 21, 1963) is a software engineer, entrepreneur and author.
 He is the co-creator of the Lightweight Directory Access Protocol (LDAP), the Internet standard for accessing directory servers.
-He co-founded enterprise software company Opsware, internet browser company Rockmelt, and children's education company, Know Yourself.
+He co-founded enterprise software company Opsware, web browser company Rockmelt, and children's education company, Know Yourself.
 He has co-authored two books, several Internet RFCs, and holds several patents.
-(Howes has the same short name as a New Jersey politician, the chairman of the Somerset County County GOP Committee.)
+He co-founded and currently serves as CTO for Palona AI: building High EQ, fully customizable AI Agents for businesses that learn about each individual customer and adapt to their needs.

-Education and LDAP
+Education and Lightweight Directory Access Protocol

 Howes was born and raised in Ann Arbor, Michigan.
 He holds a Bachelor of Science degree in Aerospace Engineering, a Master of Science in Computer Science and Engineering and a Ph.D. in Computer Science and Engineering, all from the University of Michigan.

 While at the University of Michigan, Howes was tasked with creating a campus-wide directory service using the X.500 standard.
 X.500 directories list network resources to make finding them and using them easier for network administrators and users.
 Unfortunately, accessing X.500 records has required a full-blown X.500 server; there was no such thing as an X.500 client.
 This led Howes to co-create DIXIE, a directory client for X.500 directories (as well as contribute significant enhancements to improve performance of the Quipu directory).
 This work formed the basis of his Ph.D. dissertation and was the foundation for LDAP, a standards-based version of DIXIE for both clients and servers.
 The first publicly available version of LDAP was published in 1993.

 Career

 Netscape

 In 1996, after joining Netscape as directory server architect, Howes was named one of the Top 25 Network Technology Drivers by Network Computing magazine.
 In 1997, LDAP version 3 won PC Magazine's Technical Excellence: Networking award.
-Howes was also named a Netscape Fellow, Netscape's highest engineering honor, and was promoted to Chief Technology Officer of Netscape's Server Products Division.
+Howes was also named a Netscape Fellow, Netscape's highest engineering honor, and was promoted to chief technology officer of Netscape's Server Products Division.